-We have two more calls for papers for the annual SAMLA conference in November 2019 in Atlanta.
+We have two more calls for papers for the annual SAMLA conference between November 15-17, 2019 in Atlanta.

 Please send 250-word proposals, brief bios, and A/V requirements to Oliver Buckton (email@example.com) and Matt Sherman (firstname.lastname@example.org) by May 15th, 2019.

 James Bond as Popular Icon: Goldfinger at 60 (and 55)

 Goldfinger—the seventh James Bond novel by Ian Fleming published in 1959—has achieved iconic status in the series.
 The novel brings together many of Fleming’s chief strengths as a writer—such as his vivid creation of larger-than-life-villains, suspenseful description of competitive games, and evocation of the power of precious metals and stones.

 The novel also introduces key “gadgets” such as the Aston Martin DB3, and explores key Fleming themes such as organized crime, homosexuality, and American culture.
 Equally, if one film can claim to have established the identity of Bond as a global cinematic icon, that film is Goldfinger.

 Guy Hamilton’s 1964 adaptation set the formula of the Bond movie for decades, complete with thrilling pre-title sequence, dazzling opening credits and powerful theme song (sung here by Shirley Bassey), deadly henchman (Oddjob) and the gadget-laden car (the Aston Martin DB5).